Understanding How Defendants and Insurance Companies Act in Cases with Significant Damages

 Insurance companies know well the attorneys who take cases to trial, and those who have outstanding trial skills and who have recovered multi-million dollar verdicts on behalf of their clients.
-They also know that many plaintiff lawyers have never take a case to trial, despite having practiced for years or even decades.
+They also know that many plaintiff lawyers have never had to take a case to trial, despite having practiced for years or even decades.

-A reasonable supposition is that outstanding trial lawyers with many successful verdicts will be able to achieve much higher pre-trial settlements than lawyers who never take cases to trial, as the ultimate factor for insurance companies in settling a case is the risk that the lawyer will take a case to trial, and that the lawyer will obtain an award much higher than an amount offered in settlement.
+A reasonable supposition is that outstanding trial lawyers with many successful verdicts will be able to achieve much higher pre-trial settlements than lawyers who have never taken cases to trial, as the ultimate factor for insurance companies in settling a case is the risk that the lawyer will take a case to trial, and that the lawyer will obtain an award much higher than an amount offered in settlement.

-In our firm’s experience covering the past 50 years, insurance companies will spending significantly more time and money defending a case where $10 million is at stake than when $10,000 is at stake.
+In our firm’s experience covering the past 50 years, insurance companies will spend significantly more time and money defending a case where $10 million is at stake than when $10,000 is at stake.
 Their course of action is almost always based upon a cost-benefit determination – if they spend more money (such as by hiring an expert who will present a pro-defendant point of view), will they reduce their damages by more than such cost (such as the expert’s fees)?

 At some point, both plaintiffs and defendants will need to make the determination of whether a proposed settlement offer is acceptable, or whether they believe that a better result can be obtained at trial.

-Our team of Phoenix personal injury attorneys at Begam Marks & Traulsen, P.A. believes we can provide a substantial inducement at this stage, as our counterparts recognize our trial experience, and know that we will not hesitate to try the case of our clients before a jury and let them determine liability and damages.
+Our team of Phoenix personal injury attorneys at Begam Marks & Traulsen, P.A. believes we can provide a substantial inducement at this stage, as our counterparts recognize our trial experience, and know we will not hesitate to try the case of our clients before a jury and let them determine liability and damages.
 To speak with our team today during a free consultation, contact us today.